TeachersFirst - Featured Sites: Week of Jan 15, 2017

 Grades5 to 12

 When in the "live presentation" mode (in person or remote web conferencing), teachers control the lesson's pace, and students do not move to the next screen until advanced by the teacher.
-With the "student pace" mode, students progress through on their own, whether at home or in class.
-The third mode is "front of the class," where you project your presentation, and the students do not use their devices.
+With the "student pace" mode, students progress through independently, whether at home or in class.
+The third mode is "front of the class;" you project your presentation, and the students do not use their devices.
 Use the teacher version of the app to push out the presentation to your students.
 For the first two modes, every student uses their own student app to follow the screens and answer the questions.
 This provides immediate feedback about every student.
 The feedback can be emailed to the teacher for later review.
 This formative assessment tool is invaluable and a unique part of the app.
 The tool also includes drawing for students to work out problems.
 Teachers can identify students who are not "on task" and not working within the app when a little red light pops up.
 Absent students can complete the assignment at home.

 The free version of Nearpod is called Silver; you get 100 MB of storage, 40 students per session/lesson, access to 20+ formative assessments, 7,500 pre-made interactive lessons, 1,000 pre-made interactive videos, and more.
 How many lessons and videos will depend on your storage.